up9cloud/chai-json-schema-ajv/README.md

 data.value should be integer
 ```

-If you go with option `{verbose: true}`, itt will print full errors.
+If you go with option `{verbose: true}`, it will print full errors.

 ```js
 ...